-The Harrison School of Pharmacy - Mobile Campus is located on the campus of the University of South Alabama.
+The Harrison College of Pharmacy - Mobile Campus is located on the campus of the University of South Alabama.
 The Mobile Campus just minutes from downtown Mobile and is located on a health science campus with access to multiple professions, including nursing, physicians, occupational therapy, physical therapy, physician assistant and many other allied health trainees.

 The Mobile Campus admits approximately 24 students in each year’s class and has 10 Pharmacy Practice faculty and five full-time staff members on site to meet the needs of students.
 Many faculty have joint appointments in the University of South Alabama College of Medicine.